SystemsApproach/private5g/ran.rst

 Note that the deconstruction of the RAN presented in this chapter represents a combination of standardized specifications and implementation strategies.
-The former continues to be under the purview of the 3GPP, but the latter is primarily influended by a second organization: the *Open-RAN Alliance (O-RAN)*.
+The former continues to be under the purview of the 3GPP, but the latter is primarily influenced by a second organization: the *Open-RAN Alliance (O-RAN)*.
 The O-RAN is led by network operators (AT&T and China Mobile are the founding members), with the goal of catalyzing a software-based implementation of the RAN